-The novel is entirely fiction, and the decour does change: the brothers who owned the old, mysterious shop selling walking sticks in the arcade have retired and their premises have been modernised; and the family operating the emporium of oriental clothes and furniture opposite have also closed the business.
-The grotesque head which used to peep from behind curtains at the Musée Grevin has also been retired.
+“Paris Night” is entirely fiction.
+The scenery does change: the brothers who owned the old, mysterious shop selling walking sticks in the arcade have retired and their premises have been modernised; and the family operating the emporium of oriental clothes and furniture opposite has also closed the business.
+The grotesque head which used to peep from behind curtains at the Musée Grévin has been retired.

 However, one of the main themes remains valid: how political corruption can subvert institutions and paralyse their ability to counter extreme danger -- economic, social, political, environmental, or as in this thriller, terrorist.